rtCamp/psat-demos/README.md

 The project is structured into two main sections:

-1. **Demo Types**: These are categorized demos, each showcasing a specific privacy technology.
+1. **Demo Types**: These are categorized demos, each showcasing a specific privacy sandbox technology.
 2. **Scenarios**: These demos represent real-world scenarios where privacy technologies can be applied.

 ## Getting Started